eballetbo/LaserReady/README.md

 # LaserReady

-[![Buy Me a Coffee](https://cdn.buymeacoffee.com/buttons/v2/default-yellow.png)](https://www.buymeacoffee.com/eballetbo) Support the project by buying me a coffee!
+[![Buy Me a Coffee](https://cdn.buymeacoffee.com/buttons/v2/default-yellow.png)](https://www.buymeacoffee.com/eballetbo)

 LaserReady is a browser-based vector editor designed specifically for laser cutting and engraving workflows.
 It allows users to create, import, and edit vector designs, setting specific parameters for cutting, scoring, and engraving.